KylianSchmidt/aido/README.md

     - [ ] Use Gradient descent to find local minimum
     - [ ] Write optimal parameters to file for this iteration
     - [ ] Call the class responsable for generating new parameter sets

+ - Others
+    - [ ] Pip package or venv list of all packages used in the main b2luigi scheduler file